 On the other side of the family, my mother’s mother was even more virulent in her beliefs.
 She hated the Catholic church, and singled out Italians as the worst of the worst.
 She died when I was in college, but only now, almost 50 years later, have I learned where her hatred had its birth: France, in a word.

 Grandma’s maiden name was DeWein.
-The DeWein family comes from Alsace-Lorraine, a province that sheltered many French Protestants, known as Huguenots, who felt safer knowing they could flee east across the border into Germany or Switzerland if Catholics threatened their lives.
+The DeWein family comes from Alsace-Lorraine, a province that sheltered many French Protestants who felt safer knowing they could flee east across the border into Germany or Switzerland if Catholics threatened their lives.
 It was a fear founded in reality.

 In the 1500s, Catholicism was the state religion of France.
-French Protestants, Huguenots, who worshiped and dressed differently, were distrusted by majority of the population, and by the King of France, Charles IX, in particular.
+French Protestants who worshiped and dressed differently, were distrusted by majority of the population, and by the King of France, Charles IX, in particular.
 The King’s mother was Catherine de Medici, daughter of a ruler of Florence.
-Together with the King’s Italian advisors, she advised him to squash a possible rebellion led by Protestants before it could begin, by killing all of the most influential Huguenots.
+Together with the King’s Italian advisers, she advised him to squash a possible rebellion led by Protestants before it could begin, by killing the leaders.

-Catherine de Medici surveys the bodies of Huguenots at the gates of the Louvre palace in this 19th century painting, “Un matin devant la porte du Louvre,” by Édouard Debat-Ponsan
+Catherine de Medici surveys the bodies of Protestants at the gates of the Louvre palace in this 19th century painting, “Un matin devant la porte du Louvre,” by Édouard Debat-Ponsan

 By the 1800s, the DeWeins from whom I am descended were living in German provinces and cities along the border with France.
 My great-great-grandfather was born in Bavaria, and my great-great-grandmother was from the state of Baden-Württemberg, although her first language was French.
 When they came to America, they brought their family stories and family fears with them.

 As is common, their biases and beliefs were passed down from generation to generation.
 My grandmother, Cora DeWein, grew up with them.
-Studying my family’s history, I came to see that her hatred of Catholics did not stem from a disapproval of tall hats or gold domes, but from a family memory of persecution and murder, whose perpetrators were long dead, but whose deeds led to centuries of distrust and sadness.
+Studying my family’s history, I came to see that her hatred of Catholics did not stem from a disapproval of tall hats, but from a family memory of persecution and murder, whose perpetrators were long dead, but whose deeds led to centuries of distrust and sadness.